prbmic19/lanide/README.md

 Big thanks to the open-source community in general—staring at other people's assemblers and emulators taught me a lot.

 ## Future Plans
-This is just a playground for now, but here's what I'd like to take it:
+This is just a playground for now, but here's where I'd like to take it:
 - More instructions
 - Better error messages
 - A ~~toy~~ compiler that targets RX